-16 6.
-For each of the conservation management practices listed below, report the number of acres in the practice in 2019.
-For conservation payments received for this practice, report acres in Columns 2 and 3.
-(Conservation program payments are provided by USDA programs such as EQIP or CSP or similarly structured state or local programs and provided financial assistance to help defray the cost of practice adoption.)
-V tes where practice vas used in 2019 ardless of payment) payn 2 es with conservation nent in 2019 (zero if payment received) con Acres with any servation payment to 2019 (zero if no ayment received) a.
-No-Till (all crops) production that leaves soil and crop residue undisturbed from last year's harvest to this year's planting and requires planting directly through the residue.
-2570 2571 2572 b.
-Strip-Till (all crops) tilling a narrow strip over row, leaving soil & crop residue between rows undisturbed.
-2573 2574 2575 C. Other Conservation Tillage (all crops) - full-width tillage leaves at least 30% soil surface covered by crop residue at planting time (or the field has an annual Soil Tillage Intensity Rate (STIR) less than 80).
-2576 2578 2579 d.
-Cover crop not harvested 2580 2581 2582 e.
-Cover crop harvested for forage or other on-farm use 2583 2584 2585 f.
-Double crop (both crops harvested for grain or seed) 2586 2587 2588 g.
-Nutrient management (based on a written plan) 2589 2590 2591 h.
-Integrated pest management (based on a written plan) 2592 2593 2594 i.
-Prescribed grazing 2596 2597 2598
+15. For each of the conservation management practices listed below, report the total acres on this operation using this practice in 2023 in Column 1.
+Report those acres that were using the practice AND received a cost share or financial assistance payment in Column 2.
+(Conservation program payments are provided by USDA programs such as EQIP or CSP or similarly structured state or local programs.
+They provide financial assistance to help defray the cost of practice adoption.)

+adoption.)
+Tillage Practices 1 cres where practice was used in 2023 gardless of payment) Acres with conservation payment in 2023 (zero if no payment received) No-Till (all crops) - production that leaves soil and crop residue undisturbed from last year's harvest to this year's planting and requires planting directly through the residue.
+2570 2571 Strip-Till (all crops) - tilling a narrow strip over row, leaving soil & crop residue between rows undisturbed.
+2573 2574 c.
+Other Conservation Tillage (all crops) - full-width tillage leaves at least 30% soil surface covered by crop residue at planting time (or the field has an annual Soil Tillage Intensity Rate (STIR) less than 80).
+2576 2578 Cover Crops d.
+Cover crops harvested for forage, whether grazed or not grazed 2583 2584 e.
+Cover crops grazed but not harvested for forage 3010 3011 f.
+Cover crops not grazed or harvested for forage 2580 2581 Other Practices g.
+Double crop (both crops harvested for grain or seed) 2586 2587 h.
+Nutrient management (based on a written plan) 2589 2590 i.
+Integrated pest management (based on a written plan) 2592 2593 Rotational or management-intensive grazing - prescribed movement of grazing animals between paddocks to manage forage productivity 2596 2597 Riparian buffers/filter strips - planting of grasses, shrubs, trees or other vegetation along the border of the field to control erosion and reduce run-off into adjacent water bodies 2568 2569